notthetup/blog/_posts/2010-04-06-the-3g-4g-confusion.md

 I've been hearing this confusion for many days, and decided this needs to be addressed.

-What's this 3G/4G that we keep [hearing about everywhere][0], what does that mean to me??
+What's this 3G/4G that we keep [hearing about everywhere][0], what does that mean to me?

 The main reason for the confusion is the completely illogical and confusing naming convention and 'branding' (it sounds almost dirty) used by all the telcos and manufacturers.